BrylanW/BrylanWilliamson.github.io/CyberSec-Network-Practicum/Week7_Final_Deliverables/README.md

-# Jacksonville Accessibility Readiness Packet
+# Week 7 – Final Deliverables

 ## Overview
-This document is a client-ready deliverable developed as part of the CYBR-2600 Cyber Security & Network Practicum at Hocking College.

-The Accessibility Readiness Packet is designed to provide the Village of Jacksonville, Ohio with practical, non-technical guidance for improving and maintaining website accessibility.
+This folder contains the final deliverables for the Jacksonville Village accessibility audit project.

+During Week 7, all previous work from planning, testing, analysis, and reporting was reviewed and refined to create a client-ready package.
+The focus was on clarity, organization, and professional presentation.

+## Accessibility Readiness Packet
+The primary deliverable in this folder is the **Jacksonville Accessibility Readiness Packet**.

+This document provides practical, non-technical guidance to help the Village improve and maintain website accessibility over time.

 ## Purpose
-The goal of this packet is to help support ongoing accessibility improvements by providing clear, easy-to-follow tools that can be used by staff without technical expertise.
+The goal of the Readiness Packet is to translate technical audit findings into simple, actionable guidance that can be used by non-technical staff.

-Unlike a technical audit report, this document focuses on usability, clarity, and real-world application.
+It supports informed decision-making and helps ensure that public information is accessible to all residents.

-## What This Packet Includes
+## What the Packet Includes
-This packet provides:
+The packet provides:

-- A summary of key accessibility challenges observed during the audit
+- A summary of accessibility issues identified during the audit
 - Prioritized areas for improvement based on user impact
-- Simple, non-technical recommendations for improving accessibility
+- Clear, non-technical recommendations
-- Quick-reference tools to support ongoing website updates
+- Practical tools for ongoing accessibility maintenance

-## Key Tools
+## Key Tools Included
 The packet includes three main tools:

-- **Accessibility Checklist:**
+- **Accessibility Checklist**
   A quick reference for reviewing pages and identifying common issues

-- **Content Posting Guide:**
+- **Content Posting Guide**
   Step-by-step guidance for creating accessible content

-- **Accessibility Decision Guide:**
+- **Accessibility Decision Guide**
   A simple framework for deciding what issues to fix first

-These tools are designed for regular use during website updates and maintenance.
+These tools are designed to support regular website updates and long-term accessibility improvements.

 ## Why This Matters
-Accessible websites ensure that all residents can:
+Accessible websites allow all residents to:

 - Access public information and services
 - Review documents such as meeting minutes
-- Find contact information and communicate with departments
+- Find contact information
 - Stay informed about community updates

-Improving accessibility supports transparency, usability, and equal access for all users.
+Improving accessibility supports transparency, usability, and equal access.

-## Project Context
+## Project Connection
-This packet is based on findings from a structured accessibility audit that included:
+This deliverable is based on work completed in earlier weeks:

+- Week 2: Accessibility planning and scope definition
-- Automated testing
+- Week 3: Automated accessibility testing
-- Manual validation (keyboard and screen reader observation)
+- Week 4: Manual validation and user impact analysis
-- Risk analysis and prioritization
+- Week 5: Risk prioritization
+- Week 6: Draft reporting

+The Readiness Packet represents the final step of translating these findings into a usable format for the client.

+## Professional Context
+This project simulates a real-world accessibility consulting engagement.
+The Readiness Packet is designed to be practical, clear, and appropriate for a public-sector audience.

-The document is advisory and does not provide legal certification or technical remediation.
+The document is advisory and does not include technical remediation or legal certification.

-## Intended Use
-This packet is designed to be:

-- Used during routine website updates
-- Referenced by staff when posting new content
-- Applied in ongoing accessibility reviews

-Accessibility is an ongoing process, and this packet supports continuous improvement over time.

 ## My Contribution
-I contributed to the development and organization of this accessibility packet by translating technical audit findings into clear, practical guidance for non-technical users.
+I contributed to the development and organization of this final deliverable by helping translate technical findings into clear, user-friendly guidance.

-My work focused on improving clarity, usability, and ensuring the tools could be applied in real-world scenarios.
+My work focused on clarity, usability, and ensuring the document could be used effectively by non-technical staff.

+## Final Note
+This packet represents the completion of the accessibility audit and provides a foundation for ongoing improvements.

+Accessibility is an ongoing process, and consistent use of these tools will help improve access to public information over time.